HerberHoover/recipe-app--tsoha/README.md

 RecipeApp is a web application that allows users to manage their favorite recipes.
 Users can create, view, update, and delete recipes.
 They can also search for recipes based on various criteria.

-## Main Features
+## Features Completed
+The current state of the application includes the following functionality:

-- User registration and authentication
+User authentication (login, registration, and logout).
-- Create, read, update, and delete operations for recipes
+Creation, viewing, and editing of recipes.
+Organizing recipes into categories.
+Viewing recipes by category.
+Adding recipes to categories.
+Basic error handling and user notifications.

+## Features Under Construction

-- Search for recipes by name, ingredients, or other criteria
+- Search for recipes by name, ingredients, and other criteria
-- View individual recipe detail
+- Improving application layout
+- Refactoring main.py
+- Adding tests
+- Adding error handling and exceptions
+- Fixing the Home Screen issue
+- Implementing auto logout functionality

 ## Prerequisites

 - Python 3.x
-- PostgreSQL

 ## Setting up the virtual environment